NYT cuts sports desk to focus on The Athletic

 - Last month, The Athletic cut nearly 4% of its staff — over 20 roles — and moved more than 20 others to new positions.

-- Kopit Levien told Axios that doing so was part of an effort to shift its coverage towards stories of greater national interest.
+- Kopit Levien told Axios that doing so was part of an effort to shift its coverage toward stories of greater national interest.

 - Sulzberger and Kopit Levien stressed that the changes will ultimately "provide Times readers with a greater abundance of sports coverage than ever before."

-Note: Editor's note: This article has been corrected to reflect that the NYT bought The Athletic in 2022 (not in 2021).